khalidmomar/Lending-Club-Case-Study-Khalid-Omar/README.md

 <!-- You can include any other section that is pertinent to your problem -->

-## Features used to make an effecient credit risk analysis to be able to identify the necessary features to build the analysis upon:
+## Features used to make an effecient credit risk analysis: to be able to identify the significant features of a defualter to build the analysis upon:
 -The “5 Cs of Credit” are as follows:

     --Character – This refers to the creditworthiness of the borrower based on their previous records and repayment history.

     --Capacity – The repayment capacity of the borrower is determined by his income, profession, and other probable wealth they might possess.

     --Collateral – Here, a borrower needs to pledge an asset as a guarantee in order to be able to receive the desired amount of loan.
 The amount of loan given out is also determined by the value of the collateral.

     --Capital – This refers to the overall wealth that the borrower possesses.

-      Conditions – This is the final step of the transaction where specifications of the transaction like the amount leaded, rate of interest, monthly repayment             amount, etc is calculated based on the above factors for the borrower.
+    --Conditions – This is the final step of the transaction where specifications of the transaction like the amount leaded, rate of interest, monthly repayment amount, etc is calculated based on the above factors for the borrower.

 ## General Information ( Problem, Data Used, Company Goal)